< Home

 Objectives:

-This study aims to evaluate the surgical outcomes, complications, and prognostic factors in three dogs affected by oncological diseases undergoing Subcutaneous Ureteral Bypass (SUB) implantation.
+This study aimed to evaluate the surgical outcomes, complications, and prognostic factors in three dogs with oncological diseases undergoing subcutaneous ureteral bypass (SUB) implantation.

 Methods: